volkamerlab/teachopencadd/teachopencadd/talktorials/T033_molecular_representations/README.md

 - Gerrit Großmann, 2022, [Chair for Modelling and Simulation](https://mosi.uni-saarland.de/people/gerrit/), Saarland University

-__Talktorial T033__: This talktorial is part of the TeachOpenCADD pipeline described in the TeachOpenCADD publication (TODO), comprising of talktorials T033 to T038.
+__Talktorial T033__: This talktorial is part of the TeachOpenCADD pipeline described in the TeachOpenCADD publication, consisting of Talktorials T033 to T038.

 ## Aim of this talktorial

-In this talktorial, we conduct the groundwork for the deep learning talktorials (<span style="color:pink">add references: 034, 035, 036, 037, 038</span>).
+In this talktorial, we conduct the groundwork for the deep learning talktorials.
 Specifically, we learn about molecular representations and find that representing a molecule in a computer is not a trivial task.
 Different representations come with their specific implications and (dis-)advantages.